urbinaalex17/jitsi-meet-aws-ecs/README.en.md

 <img src="docs/aws-network-settings-links-1.png" width="75%" height="75%"/>

-Repeat the last procedure, now for *prosody* container definition with the following content:
+Repeat the last procedure, now for *prosody* container definition but in the *Hostname* parameter with the following content:

 **xmpp.meet.jitsi**